JeffryGonzalez/site-applied-angular/docs/scenarios/software.md

 - Sue: So, it sounds like "Issues" are a thing the Software Team has, and what we are creating is a way to get something on the issue list.
 That makes sense.
 Thanks.
 - Bob: Glad I could help, sorry if I looked distracted there, I was chatting with the Software Center people again, they are going to have that kid actually write some code to call a REST API you will create that will let the employee know the status of the issue.
 I think that is really important.
 And maybe we can get a sort of back-and-forth between your two systems.
 Might be best if I just have him send you a link to the shared Excel file they are dumping this stuff into and you can work from that?
 Make a request from them for access.
 - Sue: Uh, I'll look into it.
 - Bob: Sounds good.
-Sounds like we are about down here.
+Sounds like we are about done here.
 - Sue: Actually, one more quick thing.
 Any idea what would be most helpful for the Software team to address these issues?
 Anything other than just a description of what is going wrong?
 - Bob: What a team player!
 I mean, you should check with them, but yeah, good idea.
 - Sue: Yeah, since the idea is to cut down on their load, I think there are some interesting things we could do here to help them.